In the guide

 Country of origin or place of provenance

-The country of origin or place of provenance should be marked if failure to do so would be misleading.
-The place of provenance is a more local description than country of origin (such as English strawberries or Tasmanian apples).
+The country of origin or place of provenance must be marked if failure to do so would be misleading.
+The place of provenance is a more local description than country of origin - for example, Kent strawberries or Valencia oranges.

 Back to top